 2. Developing a Budget

 After creating a financial snapshot of your current income and payments, it’s now time to develop an achievable budget.
+A budget is just as important when you’re making 60k a year as it is when you’re making 500k a year — some would argue it’s even more important when you’re dealing with less money.
 When creating your budget, be sure to make realistic goals that you can actually adhere to.
 Include costs for necessary expenses like rent, food, and transportation; leisure activities such as entertainment and travel; plus saving for retirement.
 Designate portions of your earnings for different categories, always having a goal in mind for how much you want to save each month.
 Consider tracking your spending on an app so you can stay on track with your budget – nothing is more frustrating than going over the limit!
 With this 8-step plan at your side, there’s no better time than now to get your finances in order.

 3. Automating Your Finances

 Taking advantage of automatic payments and transfers is one of the most efficient ways to ensure that you’re proactively paying bills on time, tracking your expenses accurately, and taking full advantage of any employer matching offers or retirement savings plans.
 So take the time to review your payables and set up automatic payment options for all applicable billed services, such as insurance premiums, goods or services ordered online, loan repayments, and other ongoing obligations.
 And don’t forget taxes: Depending on your situation, it pays (literally!) to set up electronic investments or direct deposit into a designated retirement account each month.
 Making sure that money going out is automated lets you focus more squarely on making sure the money coming in is sufficient!